adamparkosidis/MSc-Thesis/background_notes/papers_key_points.md

 Paper: [The evolution of triples with a Roche lobe filling outer star](https://academic.oup.com/mnras/article/438/3/1909/966818)

+* RLOF of a tertiary star to an inner binary.
+If the tertiary is less massive than the inner binary the mass transfer is expected to be more stable.
+In this respect, RLOF triples differ fundamentally from binaries, in which the star that first fills its Roche lobe is also the most massive dynamical component.

+* Stellar evolution code --> SPH code + N-body code :

+a.
+Evolve the system until the tertiary fills its Roche Lobe, then stop the evolution and convert the 1D stellar evolution model to a mass particle distribution by inquiring the radial stellar structure profiles for density, temperature, mean molecular weight and radius from the stellar evolution code.

+b.
+In order to achieve higher resolution at the outer layers of the star, the core is simualted as one heavy, non-SPH mass particle ($M_{core} = \frac{M_{RLOF}}{3}$) without pressure or internal energy.
+It is then softened using a Plummer softenining to avoid the star's collapse

+“Once the radius of the outer star exceeds its Roche limit, the onedimensional Henyey stellar evolution model is converted to a set of smoothed particle hydrodynamics (SPH) particles.
+This is realized by inquiring the radial stellar structure profiles for density, temperature, mean molecular weight and radius from the stellar evolution code.
+Henyey codes divide a star into a set of spherical shells, represented by arrays in which these parameters are stored.
+Subsequently, we generate a kinematically cold set of N particles with mass MRLOF/N in a uniform spherical distribution.
+We now scale the particle positions radially to match the density profile of the star, up to its outer radius RRLOF.
+Each particle is subsequently assigned a specific internal energy derived from the temperature and mean molecular mass profiles, which came from the stellar evolution model.” ([Vries et al., 2014, p.
+1911](zotero://select/library/items/3F4AV628)) ([pdf](zotero://open-pdf/library/items/ZYUXNXV6?page=3&annotation=JD5H54VX))

 <ins> System TIC 470710327 </ins>

 Paper: [Planet Hunters TESS IV: a massive, compact hierarchical triple star system TIC 470710327](https://academic.oup.com/mnras/article/511/4/4710/6540660?casa_token=YZNsKHONsZYAAAAA:67B9NEgTOIKOuIS7ILsO_6f2A0JULw7ZJ0xorQYhYujmC76c4u8F_Dq-_U6r-DFx5--0mJp66iYRZw)